flofriday/TU_Wien_Addressbook/README.md

 | locale      | query | string   | The language of (some?) fields of the result.
 It uses 2 letter codes like "de" or "en".
 Default is ????        |

 ### How does the app log in, to get student information?
-So most same persons, would design the login process of an API with an API-token or maybe just let you send the username and password with every request.
+So most sane persons, would design the login process of an API with an API-token or maybe just let you send the username and password with every request.

 Unfortunately, I couldn't find anything like that, so we gonna do it like the Webinterface with cookies, parsing html, parsing URLs, following redirects and many more cookies.

 Sounds fun?
-I guranteee you **it is not**!
+I gurantee you **it is not**!

 #### STEP 0: Requirements
 Many requests will set you a cookie, so just save them and if you do a request